garden-io/garden/docs/reference/providers/local-kubernetes.md

         # namespace before use.
         namespace: default

+    # References to secrets you need to have copied into all namespaces deployed to.
+These secrets will be
+    # ensured to exist in the namespace before deploying any service.
+    copySecrets:
+      - # The name of the Kubernetes secret.
+        name:

+        # The namespace where the secret is stored.
+If necessary, the secret may be copied to the appropriate
+        # namespace before use.
+        namespace: default

     # Resource requests and limits for the in-cluster builder, container registry and code sync service. (which are
     # automatically installed and used when `buildMode` is `cluster-docker` or `kaniko`).
     resources: